SMSC

 Moral

-Moral development is shown by their:
+Moral development is evident in pupil’s:

-- Ability to recognise the difference between right and wrong and their readiness to apply this understanding in their own lives
+• Ability to recognise the difference between right and wrong and their readiness to apply this understanding in their own lives

-- Understanding of the consequences of their actions
+• Understanding of the consequences of their actions

-- Interest in investigating, and offering reasoned views about, moral and ethical issues.
+• Interest in investigating, and offering reasoned views about, moral and ethical issues.

 Developing a sense of empathy